List of Rebelde characters: Jóse Luján Landeros

-The quintessential female athlete, raised in foster care because her wealthy mom didn't want to raise her.
+The quintessential female athlete, raised in foster care because her wealthy mom did not want to raise her.
 Her tuition is paid by an anonymous benefactor.

 She dated Teo briefly at the beginning of the series.
 She is Roberta and Lupita's best friend and roommate.
 She shares with Roberta an explosive attitude and overall rudeness.
 She has been under the harassment of the school prefect, Gaston, for quite a while, leading her to investigate the reason why Gaston's grudge towards her.
 However, due to her meddling in Gaston's obscure past, she gets extremely upset and desperately wants her out of the way.
 Lujan not only finds out that Gaston is her co-benefactor, but also her personal guardian since she was just a little girl.
 Jose Lujan comes to appreciate Gaston's efforts, and even justifies Gaston's harsh methods and constant abuse.
 However, their time together is cut short when Gaston dies after enduring a severe car crash.
-She begins acting hostile towards Roberta since she is jealous that Roberta has both parents (Alma and Martin) in her life while Jose Luján doesn't have a single parental figure.
+She begins acting hostile towards Roberta since she is jealous that Roberta has both parents (Alma and Martin) in her life while Jose Luján does not have a single parental figure.
 She is later adopted by Franco and Alma.
 At the end of the series, she gets back together with Teo.